All Episodes

 We know the first two, but the third secret, Lucia, since she was the only survivor, refused to tell anybody.

-And finally, the Bishop said, look, we're all getting on in age, sister, write it down and we'll send it over to the Pope.
+And finally the bishop said, look, we're all getting on in age, sister, write it down, and we'll send it over to the Pope.

 And she said, well, it's not destined for the Pope, it's destined for the people.

-So she wrote it down, and this is in the 30s, and then in the 50s, it was conveyed over to Rome to Pius XII, Pope Pius XII, and Cardinal Ottaviani, who was the head of the Holy Office of that time.
+And then in the 50s, it was conveyed over to Rome to Pius XII, Pope Pius XII, and Cardinal Ottaviani, who was the head of the Holy Office of that time.

-They put it away because Lucia said, That it shouldn't be opened except by the Pope in 1960.
+They put it away because Lucia said that it shouldn't be opened except by the Pope in 1960, because the thing would be clear then.

-And he proceeded to say that it wasn't true.
+So it was opened by John XXIII in February 1960, and he proceeded to say that it wasn't true.

 It was unreliable.